Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Abstract

 \section{Abstract}

-The Laser Interferometer Space Antenna (LISA) will observe gravitational waves in a regime that differs sharply from what ground-based detectors such as LIGO handle.
+The Laser Interferometer Space Antenna (LISA) will observe gravitational-waves in a regime that differs from what ground-based detectors handle.
 Instead of searching for rare signals buried in loud instrumental noise, LISA's main challenge is that its data stream contains millions of unresolved galactic binaries.
 These blend together into a confusion background, and the problem becomes distinguishing sources that genuinely stand out from that sea of signals.
+In this work we explore whether manifold-learning tools can help with that separation task using a controlled synthetic LISA-like dataset containing instrumental noise and simulated confusion backgrounds.
+We built a convolutional neural network (CNN) autoencoder trained solely on the confusion background.
+The model operates on scalograms produced using the continuous wavelet transform (CWT) and provides a reconstruction error, denoted $\epsilon(x)$, which measures how well the input scalogram lies on the learned background manifold.
+To incorporate geometric information from the latent space, we introduce an additional anomaly term, $\delta_{\perp}(\phi(x)$, defined as the off-manifold distance obtained from a local tangent-space estimate.
+The combined anomaly score therefore takes the form

-In this work we explore whether manifold-learning tools can help with that separation task.
-We built a CNN autoencoder trained solely on the confusion background and used its reconstruction error, but also sought to take advantage of the geometric structure that forms in the latent space.
-To do this, we added a simple manifold-based normalization term to the anomaly score.
-The model was trained on synthetic LISA data including both instrumental noise and the unresolved confusion signal, and then tested on datasets where resolvable sources such as massive black hole binaries, extreme mass ratio inspirals, and individual galactic binaries were injected.
-A grid search over $\alpha$ and $\beta$ in the combined score, \( \alpha \cdot \mathrm{AE}_{\mathrm{error}} + \beta \cdot \mathrm{manifold}_{\mathrm{norm}}, \) revealed the best performance near $\alpha = 0.5$ and $\beta = 2.0$.
-This indicates that the latent-space geometry provides more discriminatory information than the raw reconstruction error.
-With this combination, the method reaches an AUC of $0.752$, with precision $0.81$ and recall $0.61$, which is roughly a $35\%$ improvement over using the autoencoder alone.
-The comparatively large weight on the manifold term ($\beta = 2.0$) suggests that the latent space is not merely a training artifact but carries a meaningful geometric imprint of the confusion background.
-Overall, these results show that manifold-learning techniques could be a practical addition to LISA data-analysis pipelines, helping isolate resolvable sources within a heavily confusion-limited dataset.
+Performance is evaluated using the area under the receiver operating characteristic curve (ROC-AUC) and average precision (AP).
+A grid search over $\alpha$ and $\beta$ in the combined score revealed the best performance near $\alpha = 0.5$ and $\beta = 2.0$.
+This indicates that the latent-space geometry provides additional discriminative information beyond the reconstruction error alone.
+With this combination, the method reaches ROC-AUC $= 0.752$ and AP $= 0.810$; at the threshold that optimizes the F1 score, precision $= 0.81$ and recall $= 0.61$.
+This corresponds to roughly a $35\%$ improvement in ROC-AUC over using the autoencoder alone.
+The comparatively large coefficient on the manifold term ($\beta = 2.0$) suggests that the latent space captures meaningful geometric structure associated with the confusion background.
+Overall, these results indicate that manifold-learning techniques could provide a useful complementary tool in LISA data-analysis pipelines for identifying resolvable sources within a heavily confusion-limited dataset.